 Which Plastic Materials Are Used In Thermoforming?

-Although all the thermoplastics we use are high-quality, there’s an incredible range and diversity of types.
+Although all the thermoformed plastics we use are high-quality, there’s an incredible range and diversity of types.
 Since we manufacture products with both thick and thin-gauge plastic, we work with many different types.
 This month, we’d like to explore the range of available materials and discuss what makes them suitable for different applications and industries.
 Here at Global Thermoforming, we have the hands-on experience and knowledge to help our clients produce the highest quality components.

 Thermoforming plastic sheets can use many types of material – but there are some key characteristics to consider.
 Factors like transparency, hardness, rigidity or flexibility, and impact strength help manufacturers select the right thermoplastic for each part.

-We work with both thick and thin gauge plastic sheets in our manufacturing locations.
+We work with both thick and thin gauge plastic sheets in our plastic manufacturing locations.
 Both are heated in an oven to a temperature that allows it to be expanded in or over a mold and then cooled to a completed shape.
 We know this simplified version as vacuum forming.
-However, the material used for a clamshell packaging piece will have completely different requirements than what we will specify for a plastic pallet!
+However, the plastic materials used for a clamshell packaging piece will have completely different requirements than what we will specify for a plastic pallet!

 ABS (Acrylonitrile butadiene styrene)

 ABS (Acrylonitrile butadiene styrene) (Thick + Thin) is a low cost and versatile plastic.
 It offers toughness without heaviness and is used in various consumer products, from toys to machine housings.